simsasaile/davislogger/README.md

 **The Davis Weather Station Receiver for the Raspberry Pi works without a display / without the console.
 The Pi is equipped with an RFM69 radio module, which directly receives the data.**

 **Software Components**
 There are two software components: A program that processes the data from the radio module and writes weather station data to a MySQL database (`davislogger.py`).
-The second component is a new driver for Weewx, which reads the data from the MySQL database, formats it for Weewx, and passes it on.
+The second component is a new driver for Weewx (vueiss.py), which reads the data from the MySQL database, and passes it to weewx.

-It's massivly based on the work of [buwx](https://github.com/buwx/logger).
+The code is massivly based on the work of [buwx](https://github.com/buwx/logger).
 Therefore, a big thank you for that!

 ---